Stirling-Tools/Stirling-Tools.github.io/docs/Server-Admin-Onboarding.md

 **\*Note on User Database:**
 - **Free edition:** Uses local H2 database (`stirling-pdf.db`) - must be backed up
-- **Pro/Enterprise:** Should use external PostgreSQL database (backed up separately)
+- **Server/Enterprise:** Should use external PostgreSQL database (backed up separately)

-:::tip Pro/Enterprise Recommendation
+:::tip Server/Enterprise Recommendation
-Pro and Enterprise users should configure an external PostgreSQL database instead of using the local H2 database.
+Server and Enterprise plan users should configure an external PostgreSQL database instead of using the local H2 database.
 This provides better reliability, scalability, and backup capabilities.

 **Learn more:** [External Database Configuration](./Configuration/External%20Database.md)
 :::